 Taste local craft beer

 Relive your glory days with a college bar crawl

 I don’t know if you can remember your nights on the town during college.
 I know the details of a few of mine are a bit fuzzy.
-But, one thing I know for sure is that we usually didn’t get to the bar until 11 p.m. at the earliest.
+However, one thing I know for sure is that we usually didn’t get to the bar until 11 p.m. at the earliest.

 Friends, that means you have about three hours between dinner and the bars getting slammed to relive your college nights with the ultimate bar crawl.

 You should start at the Cabin, where you’ll consume pizza, cabin sticks, and a cocktail served in a mug the size of your face.
-Then head downtown to Blackstone, the Bird (is the word, right?), or Marty’s.
+Then head downtown to the Blackstone, the Bird (is the word, right?), or Marty’s.
 If you are really feeling brave, I dare you to dance in the cage at the Wayside.

 Use the map to plan your Mt.
 Pleasant bar crawl!

 Visit the only mountain around